 For individual customers, Mizuho Bank has introduced a transaction authentication function*1 and an e–mail method*2 both of which involve the use of a one–time password.
 In addition, Mizuho Bank is working to provide its customers greater peace of mind through measures such as monitoring banking activity 24 hours a day, 365 days a year to detect suspicious transactions and offering antivirus software at no charge to its customers.

 For corporate customers, Mizuho Bank has introduced a function that separates the authority for approving bank transfers from the authority for preparing such transfer data.
-In addition to "double approval" function, where two people with approval authority must give approval for transactions, Mizuho Bank also provides anti–virus software at no charge to its customers, and has introduced IC cards for electronic certificate and one–time passwords.
+In addition to "double approval" function, where two people with approval authority must give approval for transactions, Mizuho Bank also provides anti–virus software at no charge to its customers, and has introduced IC cards for electronic certificate and a transaction authentication function*1.
 The aim of undertaking these measures is to strengthen security and give customers greater peace of mind.

 *1 Transaction authentication function